joaquimnetocel/UnderstandingAsynchronousCodeOperationsWithJavascript/README.md

 ## INTRODUCTION

 Understanding how asynchronous code can be performed with javascript can be a difficult journey.
 Here, our objective is to address the subject without highlighting more technical aspects, but rather prioritizing the understanding of concepts.
-For more technical details, [click here](https://javascript.info/async).

 ## INDEX